zeeman-effect/maiar-ai/README.md

 - **Pipes & Context Chains** – Input flows through plugins in a structured sequence, mirroring Unix pipes.
 - **Extensibility & Flexibility** – The core library avoids enforcing specific tools or integrations.
 It's designed around interfaces and providers that allow you to plug in your own tools and integrations.

-## **Why Maiar?**
+## **Why MAIAR?**

 - **Effortless Development** – Define a plugin, specify its triggers & actions, and the agent handles the rest.
 - **Dynamic AI Workflows** – Pipelines are built on-the-fly, allowing flexible and emergent behavior.
 - **Composability-First** – Standardized context chains make plugins reusable and easily integrable.
 - **Unopinionated & Extensible** – Developers have full control over databases, models, and infrastructure choices.

-Maiar isn't just another AI agent framework—it's a **declarative, extensible, and composable way to build intelligent applications**.
-Whether you're adding new capabilities or integrating with existing platforms, Maiar makes it simple.
+MAIAR isn't just another AI agent framework—it's a **declarative, extensible, and composable way to build intelligent applications**.
+Whether you're adding new capabilities or integrating with existing platforms, MAIAR makes it simple.